FLaTNNBio/combinatorics_machine_learning_for_gene_fusion/README.md

       ```python MGE_experiment.py --balanced_bool <balance_flag> --filename_fuse <path_to_fuse_file> --filename_no_fuse <path_to_no_fuse_file> --k <k_value>```

-  --balanced_bool: Specifies whether the dataset should be balanced.
+  -balanced_bool: Specifies whether the dataset should be balanced.
 Set to True to balance, False otherwise.
-  --filename_fuse: Specifies the file containing the data with fused fingerprints.
+  -filename_fuse: Specifies the file containing the data with fused fingerprints.
 This file should be in text format.
-  --filename_no_fuse: Specifies the file containing the data without fused fingerprints.
+  -filename_no_fuse: Specifies the file containing the data without fused fingerprints.
 This file should be in text format.
-  --k: Specifies the length of the k-mer to be used in creating the graph.
+  -k: Specifies the length of the k-mer to be used in creating the graph.
 This is an integer value.

   example: